jshmnrd/jshmnrd.ca/content/z-draft-test/aotm-202605-iftefwm.md

 >We only know how to burn the forest, stain the ocean
 >Rip the Earth from its revolution

 I really liked this one.
-Probably second favourite on the whole album!

 ## 3. In Darkness
 <a class="copy-btn" href="https://genius.com/Lorna-shore-in-darkness-lyrics" target="_blank" title="Genius">Lyrics</a>&emsp;<a class="copy-btn" href="https://genius.com/35292982" target="_blank" title="Genius">Song Bio</a>

 Wow, the choral opening is actually beautiful!
 I thought I was listening to Two Steps from Hell for a second <span title="I mean this as a compliment">(/positive)</span>!
 Once again Lorna Shore can write beautiful melodic lines, man!

-Despite this, I have to be honest, this might be my least favourite of the album.
-And I know it's apparently the band's favourite, but I just don't really vibe with it.
+Ok.
+At first, this was my least favourite song on the album, but it's really grown on me since the first few listens.
+I sort of get it!
+At first I just couldn't relate and didn't find the music on-par with the previous two songs.
+It still isn't, but I like this one.

-It's not bad by any means, I just enjoyed the other tracks more.
+That said, I did enjoy other songs on the album more.

 ## 4. Unbreakable
 <a class="copy-btn" href="https://genius.com/Lorna-shore-unbreakable-lyrics" target="_blank" title="Genius">Lyrics</a>&emsp;<a class="copy-btn" href="https://genius.com/35292983" target="_blank" title="Genius">Song Bio</a>